 Bea earned a Bachelor of Science in Nursing from Boston College in 1979 and is currently a Fellow of the American College of Healthcare Executives.
 She is also a 2003 graduate of the Vermont Leadership Institute.

-Chief Operating & Innovation Officer
+Chief Operating and Innovation Officer

 As Chief Operating Officer, Courtney Burke oversees all of HANYS’ operations and ensures optimal alignment of the Association’s various functions—from healthcare policy and advocacy to quality improvement and data analysis.